-- The curriculum allows you to participate in exciting immersive learning and study abroad opportunities.
+- The curriculum allows you to participate in exciting immersive learning and summer opportunities.

 - You will have numerous on-campus workshops with professional casting directors and other industry professionals throughout your four years of training, and have the opportunity to audition for senior showcases in New York and Chicago, and an LA Experience in Los Angeles.